execas/execas.github.io/_posts/2019-04-15-the-elf-file-format-2.md

 int main() {}
 ```

-We can use `readelf` to examine the file header of the binary:
+We can use `readelf` to examine the file header of this binary:

 <div class="term">
 cas@localhost:~]$ readelf -h c1